Maine becomes 1st state to ban single-use foam containers

 AUGUSTA, Maine (AP) — Maine has become the first state to ban single-use food and drink containers made from polystyrene foam, commonly known as Styrofoam.

-Democratic Gov. Janet Mills signed the bill into law Tuesday.
+Democratic Gov. Janet Mills signed the bill, which takes effect in 2021, into law Tuesday.

 The Natural Resources Council of Maine said that Maine’s the first state to enact such a ban.
 Similar legislation passed Maryland’s legislature in April, but it’s unclear whether that state’s Republican governor, Larry Hogan, will sign it.